-&lt;sup>1 Shayne Kavanagh and Wright Anderson Williams, Financial Policies: Design and Implementation (Chicago, Illinois: Government Finance Officers Association, 2004), p.
+1 Shayne Kavanagh and Wright Anderson Williams, Financial Policies: Design and Implementation (Chicago, Illinois: Government Finance Officers Association, 2004), p.
 1-3.

-&lt;sup>2 This section is excerpted from Management's Discussion and Analysis included in Nassau County's Comprehensive Annual Financial Report of the Comptroller for the Fiscal Year Ended December 31, 2015
+2 This section is excerpted from Management's Discussion and Analysis included in Nassau County's Comprehensive Annual Financial Report of the Comptroller for the Fiscal Year Ended December 31, 2015

 There are two government-wide financial statements: the Statement of Net Position and the Statement of Activities.
 The Statement of Net Position reports everything the County owns (its assets) and owes (its liabilities) as of the end of the year.
 Net position is what remains after all liabilities have been recorded; it signifies the net worth of the government.
 This statement is designed to display assets and liabilities in the order of their basic liquidity and maturity while presenting the basic accounting relationship applicable to public sector entities: assets + deferred outflow of resources - liabilities - deferred inflow of resources = net position.
 This statement also presents all of the County's economic resources - that is, all of its assets and liabilities, both financial and capital.
-The Statement of Activities tracks the County's net position.
+The Statement of Activities tracks the County's annual revenues and expenses, as well as any other transactions that increase or decrease the County's net position.
 It divides the County's activities into three elements: its governmental activities, its business-type activities (currently not applicable), and the activities of its component units.